 Can I Substitute a Dutch Oven for a Crock Pot?

 I got this question in my inbox a few days ago.
 I think it's a pretty good question.
 The beauty of a crock pot is that the heat comes from the bottom and the sides and is kept low and consistent with a thermostat.

 I am a big proponent of the crock pot for braising.
-But, maybe you have limited space.
+But maybe you have limited space.
 Or maybe you have cats that might jump up on the counter and burn themselves on a hot crock pot while you're away at work.

-After all, the crock pot was designed to take the place of a Dutch oven in the first place, so cooks wouldn't have to heat up their oven to cook a meal.
-The main concern in adapting a crock pot recipe for a Dutch oven is temperature regulation.
+After all, the crock pot was designed to replace a Dutch oven in the first place, so cooks wouldn't have to heat up their oven to cook a meal.
+Temperature regulation is the main concern in adapting a crock pot recipe for a Dutch oven.
 Most crock pots have two heat settings: low and high.

 Since there is no Low or High setting on an oven thermostat, we kind of have to take a guess.
-One thing about cooking in a Dutch oven inside a conventional oven is that usually the cooking process is a bit faster than using a Crock Pot.
+One thing about cooking in a Dutch oven inside a conventional oven is that cooking is usually a bit faster than using a Crock Pot.

-When using a Dutch oven, I generally heat all the ingredients on the stove top until they reach a boil and then put them in a preheated 210-225° F oven.
-This very low oven temperature will ensure that your food reaches a safe temperature but will cook proteins gently so that they stay moist and tender.
+When using a Dutch oven, I generally heat all the ingredients on the stovetop until they reach a boil and then put them in a preheated 210-225° F oven.
+This very low oven temperature will ensure that your food reaches a safe temperature but will cook proteins gently to stay moist and tender.

 While I have seen braising temperature recommendations as high as 325°F, I maintain that braising should be done slowly and at a low temperature.

 I would use a Dutch oven instead of a crock pot if needed and keep the oven set no higher than 225 degrees F. I would cook the meat until fork tender, which I generally find takes between 3-4 hours.